 It was great working with Claire; she really 'gets it' - she knows campaigning and she knows the Impact Stack toolset so well.
 The project didn’t feel like an agency doing a job for us, it was a real development and learning experience, sharing skills, pushing boundaries.

 Independent Age reports that the project exceeded expectations with almost all of the active list they were hoping to retain giving GDPR-compliant opt-ins before 25th May (the legal deadline).
 Additionally, the work undertaken in this project to optimise the opt-in fields and approach will bring long-term value to recruit and retain a healthy email list.
 The pre-project benchmarks showed on-page opt-in rates around 43-62%.
 In the project we achieved opt-in rates from 72% (for the petition) to a staggering 93% (for the email to MP action).

 Campaigns Manager, Lisa, says, “While the first objective was to gain consent, we’re really happy that we've also taken people through a journey which has reinforced our campaign messaging and developed our relationships.”

-Like many organisations, Independent Age were faced with the challenge of getting their email list compliant with the new requirement under the General Data Protection Regulation (GDPR) to ensure that you have active consent to contact with marketing messages.
+Like many organisations, Independent Age were faced with the challenge of getting their email list compliant with General Data Protection Regulation (GDPR) requirements to ensure that you have active consent to contact with marketing messages.

 They only had a few months to make sure that they had clearly documented active consent so they didn’t lose the chance to stay in touch with their campaigners.
 They also wanted to take maximum advantage of the opportunity to clean their list, make sure they had an engaged audience, and to make sure their forms were optimised for conversions with opt-ins.